How to Write the College of Charleston Essays 2025-2026

 At the College of Charleston, I’ll continue to be a doer by taking on leadership roles in student organizations and getting involved in campus activities.
 I’m excited to help others and stay productive.”

-This response is vague and lacks depth.
+Why It’s Bad: This response is vague and lacks depth.
 The student doesn’t provide specific or compelling examples of their identity as a “Doer,” and the examples they do give (organizing group projects, volunteering, and leading a soccer team) are too general and don’t show significant personal reflection.
 The essay also lacks a clear connection to the College of Charleston—there is no mention of specific programs or opportunities that align with their identity.
 Finally, the student doesn’t elaborate on how they hope to grow or develop this identity during college.

 Where to Get Your College of Charleston Essays Edited For Free

-Need feedback faster?
-Get a free, nearly-instantaneous essay review from Sage, our AI tutor and advisor.
-Sage will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
-Use these tools to improve your chances of acceptance to your dream school!
+Do you want free, nearly-instantaneous feedback on your College of Charleston essays?
+After rereading your essays countless times, it can be difficult to evaluate your writing objectively.
+So meet Sage, our AI tutor and advisor, who will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
+Sage can improve your chances of acceptance to your dream school by helping you show what you have to offer beyond the numbers!